v923z/nothon/README.md

 	x = linspace(0, 2, 1000)
 	plot(sin(x))

 to the server.
+Note that no error checking is done at the moment, so if the syntax is wrong, nothing will happen.
+This will be fixed in a future version.

 By pressing "save", the stripped content of the notebook will be written to nothon.note.